 The police and emergency services arrived in a few minutes.
 I was treated at the scene by the paramedics who immobilized my neck with a cervical collar before I spoke with the investigating police officer.
 Rather than be taken by ambulance, my husband arrived and took me to St. Luke Hospital emergency department.

 While I was being treated by the paramedics, the police officer talked to Tammy Sutherland and her passenger.
 Both admitted Tammy had been texting on her cell phone and didn’t see that I had stopped until her passenger screamed, but it was too late to avoid the collision.

 As you can see in the enclosed police report, your insured was ticketed for failing to yield, following too closely, and texting while driving.

 INJURIES AND TREATMENT

 The following is a list of my medical bills and other financial losses related to my injuries and treatment.
-I have attached copies of representative bills and receipts, and a letter from my employer confirming the wages I lost while recovering.
+Copies of the bills are enclosed, along with a wage statement from my employer.

 To compensate me for the physical pain, emotional distress, and the financial costs I sustained because of the negligence of your insured, I demand the total amount of $18,000 to resolve my personal injury claim.

 Please respond within fifteen (15) business days.
 I appreciate your prompt attention to this matter.